-There is no specific anti-stalking or harassment law in Trinidad and Tobago, although some stalking behaviours may be policed under the Offences Against the Person (Amendment) (Harassment) Act, which came into force in June 2008.
+There is no specific anti-stalking law in Trinidad and Tobago, although some stalking behaviours may be policed under the Offences Against the Person (Amendment) (Harassment) Act, which came into force in June 2008.
 The text of the Act can be found here:

 It should be noted that a 2008 UNHCR discussion paper suggested that police enforcement of domestic violence and related laws (such as the above Act) is ‘lax’ (www.unhcr.org/refworld/publisher,IRBC,,TTO,49b92b211e,0.html).

 Some discussion of relevant legislation in the country is also available in Jagessar & Sheridan (2004) who compared perceptions of stalking in Britain and Trinidad.
 The article is available from:

 The Domestic Violence Act 2010 specifically prohibits harassment in the context of a current or former domestic relationship.
 A link to the specific legislation is required (please contact us if you know of one).
 Media discussion of the legislation as applicable to stalking is available at